hzbcdut/AwsIotDemo/README.md

       * aws-android-sdk-iot-X.X.X.jar

 1. This sample requires Cognito to authorize to AWS IoT in order to create a device certificate.
 Use Amazon Cognito to create a new identity pool.
+   //创建Identity Pool
-    1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select`Create Identity Pool`.  //创建Identity Pool
+    1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select`Create Identity Pool`.

     1. Ensure`Enable access to unauthenticated identities` is checked.
            This allows the sample application to assume the unauthenticated role associated with this identity pool.

         **Important**: see note below on unauthenticated user access.
+     // 绑定PoolID
     1. Obtain the `PoolID` constant.
-This will be used in the application. 绑定PoolID
+This will be used in the application.
     //绑定角色
     1. As part of creating the identity pool Cognito will setup two roles in [Identity and Access Management (IAM)](https://console.aws.amazon.com/iam/home#roles).
          These will be named something similar to:`Cognito_PoolNameAuth_Role` and`Cognito_PoolNameUnauth_Role`.